-History at KS3 develops highly skilled Historians through rigorous, engaging and choice driven learning.
-Although they have a wide range of choice in the historical topics that they explore, they are guided through how to investigate as a Historian, learning the skills to explore significance, cause and consequence, change and continuity, and using evidence to support their hypotheses.
+History at KS3 develops highly skilled Historians through rigorous, engaging and enquiry based learning.
+Guided through carefully chosen topics, Historians learn the key skills they need to explore significance, cause and consequence, change and continuity, and use of evidence to support their hypotheses.

 Learners then go on to study democracy and dictatorship in Germany from 1890 to 1945.
 Learners explore how Hitler, a poorly educated and once homeless man, managed to take the Nazi Party from 54 members 1919 to gain 11,737,000 votes in 1932, to become the German dictator.
 Learners investigate how Hitler destroyed Germany’s democratic system and turned Germany into a police state that would go on to kill over 7 million Jews, communists, homosexuals, gypsies and other ‘enemies of the state’.